biopragmatics/pyobo/README.rst

 Mapping Identifiers and CURIEs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Get mapping of ChEBI identifiers to names.
+Get mapping of ChEBI identifiers to names:

 .. code-block:: python